 Puppy owners become quickly aware of the fact that puppies chew on things.
 Most pups do not discriminate on what they choose to chew on—they are equal opportunity chewers.
-Furniture, shoes, electrical cords, and clothing can all bear tiny teeth marks, holes, and can be literally destroyed by puppy teeth.
+Furniture, shoes, electrical cords, and clothing can all bear tiny teeth marks and holes and can be literally destroyed by puppy teeth.

 Chewing is something that a puppy needs to do.
 Scolding them for the action of chewing is not an effective method to protect your belongings.
 Having toys readily available for them to chew on will save the items in your home and your sanity.
 Simply replacing an item that your puppy is chewing on with a safe, chewable toy will teach the puppy which items are acceptable for them to chew on.

 Dogs have a built-in desire to please their human companion, so the puppy will learn quickly what is acceptable chewing behavior.
 When you catch your puppy chewing on a table leg, give him a firm no, then place the chew toy in front of him to show him that he needs to chew on the toy instead of the table.
 Before you know it, your belongings will be safer and your puppy will be happier.